If you have questions about Copenhagen Card specifically, go to our FAQ about Copenhagen Card. If you still have questions, please contact us.

 Bus 26 serves all terminals to and from Kongens Nytorv square, Copenhagen Central Station, Østerport Station and Copenhagen City Hall Square.
 Please check the destination on the bus.
 If it is marked Færgehavn Nord, it will take you to the Freeport or Ocean Quay.
 If the bus is marked Langelinjekaj, it will take you to Langelinje Quay and Nordre Toldbod.

 You will need a two-zone ticket, which costs DKK 24.
 You must buy the ticket at the station before entering train or metro.
 You can buy tickets on the bus from the driver.
 You can use the same ticket for bus, metro and train.
+Read more about transportation to and from the cruise terminal.

 No, unfortunately not.
 You will have to buy a bus ticket (DKK 24) to a train station, where you can buy the city pass or Copenhagen Card.
 Alternatively, you can walk to Østerport Station or Nordhavn Station in 15 minutes.